Kartikvyas1604/Roblox-Clone/README.md

-# Threejs Walk Cycle
+# Threejs Roblox-like Game Clone

-This project demonstrates a simple animated human walk cycle using [Three.js](https://threejs.org/) and TypeScript, built with Vite.
+This project is a Roblox-like 3D game demo built with [Three.js](https://threejs.org/) and TypeScript, using Vite.
+You can control a character, walk, run, jump, and explore a world with trees and a moving camera.

 ## Features
-- Custom human model built from basic geometries
-- Smooth walk cycle animation (arms, legs, body movement)
-- Animated movement from far to near the camera
+- Move your character in any direction (WASD or arrow keys)
+- Jump (Spacebar)
+- Run (Hold Shift)
+- Camera follows the character
-- Responsive rendering and green ground plane
+- Randomly placed trees and large ground
+- Simple physics (gravity, jump)

+## Controls
+- **W/A/S/D** or **Arrow Keys**: Move
+- **Spacebar**: Jump
+- **Shift**: Run

 ## Getting Started